FastRobotsCornell/FastRobots-2025/docs/labs/Lab1.md

     ```python
     python3 -m pip install --user virtualenv
     ```
-2. Navigate to your project directory (folder).
+2. Create and navigate to your project directory (folder).
-    > Place all your Python scripts and Jupyter notebooks within this directory.
+    > You will place all your Python scripts and Jupyter notebooks within this directory.
 3. Create a new virtual environment named "FastRobots_ble"
     ```python
     python3 -m venv FastRobots_ble